 Tax Rules for Deductions on Repairs and Maintenance

-Your small business may be eligible for one of the IRS 'safe harbor' rules
+Your small business might qualify for one of the "safe harbor" rules

-In general, if a repair makes equipment better, restores the property to its normal condition, or adapts the property for a new or different use, then the expense is capitalized and depreciated over several years.
-Repair and maintenance expenses that do not fall under the categories of "betterments," restorations, or adaptations can be deducted in full in the year the expense was paid.
+Repair and maintenance expenses that don't fall into the categories of "betterments," restorations, or adaptations can be deducted in full in the year the expense was paid.

-"If you repair stuff, you can deduct it," says Steve Nelson, a certified public accountant who has written extensively about deducting repairs on the Evergreen Small Business blog.
-"If what you do is a betterment, restoration or adaptation," Nelson says, "the new rules say we're going to make you capitalize it and depreciate it unless it's such an amount that it's small potatoes."
+"If you repair stuff, you can deduct it," according to Steve Nelson, a certified public accountant who has written extensively about deducting repairs on the Evergreen Small Business blog.
+"If what you do is a betterment, restoration or adaptation, the 2014 rules say we're going to make you capitalize it and depreciate it unless it's such an amount that it's small potatoes."

-"Generally, you can deduct amounts paid for repairs and maintenance to tangible property if the amounts paid are not otherwise required to be capitalized."
-That's according to IRS.gov, Publication 535, Business Expenses, chapter 7, section on Repair and Maintenance Costs.
+"Generally, you can deduct amounts paid for repairs and maintenance to tangible property if the amounts paid are not otherwise required to be capitalized," according to the IRS in Publication 535.
+That's a little vague, and the IRS helpfully clarifies the issue:

-Here the IRS defines what it means by "routine maintenance."
-It "keeps your property in a normal efficient operating condition."
-An example would be changing the oil on a car.
-It keeps the car operating normally and efficiently, but doesn't substantially prolong the useful life of the car.
-Replacing the transmission, however, would definitely prolong the useful life of the car, and so would likely need to be capitalized.
+So the IRS defines routine maintenance as something that "keeps your property in a normal efficient operating condition."
+An example would be changing the oil in your car.
+It keeps the car operating normally and efficiently, but it doesn't necessarily or substantially prolong the useful life of the car.

 Capitalizing Repairs and Maintenance: The "BRA" Test

-Betterments are repairs intended to make something better than it was before.
-Specifically, repairs fall under the category of betterments if they:
+Betterments are repairs that are intended to make something better than it was before.
+Specifically, repairs fall into this category if they:

-- Fix a defect that happened while the property was being made.
+- Fix a defect that happened while the property was being made or built

 Restorations are repairs that restore something to its normal condition.
 Fixing a roof or replacing it entirely are examples.
 Specifically, repairs fall under the category of restorations if they:

-- Result in a deductible loss, sale or exchange, or casualty loss treatment for the property or component of the property.
+- Result in a deductible loss, sale or exchange, or casualty loss treatment for the property or a component of the property

 Adaptations are repairs that change how the property or equipment is being used.
 Suppose a building owner converts a factory into a showroom.
 How the building is being used changes from manufacturing to retail.
 Any repairs related to adapting the property are capitalized.

-Specifically, the IRS says an adaptation expense is "paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your ordinary use of the unit of property at the time you originally placed it in service" (from the "What Adapts the Unit of Property to a New or Different Use?" section of the Tangible Property Final Regulations Q&A from the IRS).
+Specifically, the IRS says that an adaptation expense is "paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your ordinary use of the unit of property at the time you originally placed it in service."

 Three Safe Harbor Rules

-The general rule is that expenses for repairs and maintenance need to be capitalized and depreciated, but there are three exceptions.
-The IRS calls these safe harbors.
-But even with a safe harbor, one cannot just write off the expense.
-The IRS expects taxpayers to make a formal choice, called an "election," by attaching an election statement to their tax returns.
+The general rule is that expenses for repairs and maintenance must be capitalized and depreciated, but there are three exceptions.
+The IRS calls these "safe harbors."

 A person or business can immediately deduct repair and maintenance expenses if the cost is $2,500 or less per item or per invoice.
 A business with an "applicable financial statement," however, has a safe harbor amount of $5,000.

-Repairs can be deducted immediately if the total amount paid for repairs and maintenance on the property is $10,000 or under, or 2 percent of the unadjusted basis of the property, whichever amount is lower.
+Repairs can be deducted immediately if the total amount paid for repairs and maintenance on the property is $10,000 or under, or 2% of the unadjusted basis of the property, whichever amount is less.
 This safe harbor is only available for businesses with revenues under $10 million and when the property being repaired has an unadjusted basis under $1 million.
-For more details on this provision, see the safe harbor election for small taxpayers section of the Q&A on the IRS website.

-Class life refers to the number of years over which the IRS expects property to be depreciated.
-This is outlined in Publication 946, How to Depreciate Property, especially the property class section of chapter 4 and Appendix B.
+The term "class life" refers to the number of years over which the IRS expects property to be depreciated and it's outlined in Publication 946, How to Depreciate Property.

-A word of caution: The routine maintenance safe harbor does not apply to expenses that fall under the category of betterments.
+A word of caution, however: The routine maintenance safe harbor does not apply to expenses that fall under the category of betterments.

-Suppose a landlord replaces a roof on a rental property.
-When the property was placed in service as a rental, the cost of the property was split into two: land and building.
+Suppose a landlord replaces a roof on her rental property.
+The cost of the property was split into two when the property was placed in service as a rental: land and building.
 The land is a nondepreciating asset.
-The cost of the building was capitalized and depreciated over a period of years (27.5 years for residential real estate or 39 years for commercial real estate).
-Thus the cost of the old roof is included in the cost of the building and is being depreciated over time.
+The cost of the building was capitalized and depreciated over a period of years—27.5 years for residential real estate or 39 years for commercial real estate.
+The cost of the old roof is therefore included in the cost of the building and it's being depreciated over time.

 What's the benefit?
 There's an immediate deduction for the old roof, which offsets the downside of having to depreciate the new roof over several years.
-An added bonus: "There is no depreciation recapture because there was no sale or exchange," says Phil Zaman, a director in the CBIZ National Tax Office.
-Partial dispositions thus result in less accumulated depreciation to recapture if the property is sold in the future.
+As an added bonus, there's no depreciation recapture because there was no sale or exchange.
+Partial dispositions result in less accumulated depreciation to recapture if the property is sold in the future.

 - Apply the BRA test: Is the expense a betterment, a restoration, or an adaptation?